MrPickleberry/gamereviews/README.md

-# MrPickleberry's gamer reviews
+# Dragonfly's game reviews
-if you want a little review on games.
+if you want a little review on games and some tips on how to not die.

 ## BATTLEFIELD 1
 Based off of WorldWar1